 This amount of time to invest -- with no business results to show from it until after it launches -- is enough to make any boss get a bit uneasy.

-Even if the budget and time is approved, there are so many moving parts, people and steps involved in a large project, it’s extremely difficult to accurately quote the cost and determine how long a project this large will take.
+Even if the budget and time are approved, there are so many moving parts, people and steps involved in a large project, it’s extremely difficult to accurately quote the cost and determine how long a project this large will take.

 This makes it extremely common for a website project to be delayed and/or run over budget.
-This not only stalls out the results from your website, but also reflects poorly on you in the eyes of your boss and other department heads.
+This not only stalls out the results from your website but also reflects poorly on you in the eyes of your boss and other department heads.